-While I am more than sympathetic to the outrage over NDAA and fully applaud the efforts of Ron Paul to nullify the odious provisions in it, I think all of the wailing over the loss of due process is misplaced.
+While I am more than sympathetic to the outrage over NDAA 2013 and fully applaud the efforts of Ron Paul to nullify the odious provisions in it, efforts he continued regarding NDAA 2014, I think all of the wailing over the loss of due process is misplaced.
 NDAA did not suddenly strip Americans of their due process rights in 2012, Roe v Wade did nearly four decades ago.

 Precedent is not the Issue; Principle is

-In the confirmation hearings for justices Roberts and Scalia, much was made of the concept of stare decisis i.e. that courts should generally abide by precedents and not disturb settled matters.
+Let me take you back a moment to the confirmation hearings for justices Roberts and Scalia: Recall how much was made of the concept of stare decisis i.e. that courts should generally abide by precedents and not disturb settled matters.
 A proper respect for the legal principle of stare decisis was demanded of George W. Bush’s appointees to the Supreme Court and we all know what that really was questioning not in so many words: Will you respect the precedent of Roe v Wade and not be complicit in overturning it?